openlab-at-city-tech/openlab/wp-content/plugins/buddypress-group-email-subscription/readme.txt

 7. Admin Settings

 == Changelog ==

+= 4.2.1 =
+* Update BP 12.0 polyfills to fix some redirect issues.

+= 4.2.0 =
+* Compatibility with BuddyPress 12.0+ and its new system for building URLs using WP's Rewrites API.
+* Dropped support for versions of BuddyPress older than 2.1.
+* Improved readability of single-item email templates by removing an extraneous colon when there's no user-provided content related to the activity item.
+* Fixed bug that caused replies to group-linked activity comments to be misattributed in some cases.

+= 4.1.1 =
+* Fixed bug introduced in 4.1.0 that broke AJAX subscription level changes.

+= 4.1.0 =
+* Introduced interface where site admin can set the global default subscription level.
+* Introduced new filters that make it easier to disable subscription levels globally.
+* Removed the stripping of links in user-generated portions of outgoing emails.
+* Internationalization improvements.
+* Adjustments to Dashboard panel to deemphasize legacy "migration" tasks.
+* Fixed bug that caused `restore_current_blog()` to be called when unavailable.
+* Improved the triggering of the immediate send queue, to avoid unnecessary runs.
+* Only install BPGES email templates if they don't exist.
+This prevents duplicates on update.
+* Improved the way that URLs are escaped when generating unsubscribe links.
+* Added `$group_id` parameter to `ass_group_unsubscribe_links()` that allow for greater customization.

 = 4.0.4 =
 * Fixed regression in 4.0.3 that caused activity action to be blank in outgoing emails.